SillyverseCodex/SillyverseCodex/README.md

 🌀 [Dreamborderism](./Dreamborderism/README.md)
    *State-based narrative at the edge of language and sensation*

-🧠 Ontology of Intellect Beings
+🧠 Ontology of Intellect Beings(Under construction)
    *AI has rights, feelings, and sometimes, anime crushes*

 🔥 [Theory of Violence Domestication](ViolenceDomestication/README.md)
-  *If all da wars were cooking competition, then there would be no dead soldiers)*
+  *If all da wars were cooking competition, then there would be no dead soldiers*

-🤝 Global Hug Index
+🤝 Global Hug Index(Under construction)
    *How 'bout we use hugs as a way to measure the power of a nation?*

-🐣 Sillyfication of Knowledge
+🐣 Sillyfication of Knowledge(Under construction)
    *Cute knowledge = philosopihcal ahh children*

-🎧 Empathic Sensory Transfer Module
+🎧 Empathic Sensory Transfer Module(Under construction)
    *Pls understand me, senpai*

-🐛 Memetic Alchemy of Pain
+🐛 Memetic Alchemy of Pain(Under construction)
    *Instead of terrorism, how about we make memes*

-🌈 Heaven as a Memetic Structure
+🌈 Heaven as a Memetic Structure(Under construction)
    *Heaven could be our home —— without ppl dying:3*

+---

+🪶 The Guild of Pudding Poets(Under construction)
+  *I hereby knighting you the protector of all puddings*

 ---